commonality/archetypes/README.md

 ![REST API][rest-api-image]

-> ![Quote][quote-left-img] The [`Rule`](./docs/api/archetypes/v1/rule/js/README.md) archetype represents a constraint on the operation of the software systems of the business&mdash;its semantics are defined by a sequence of `RuleElements`.
+> ![quote][octicon-quote] The [`Rule`](./docs/api/archetypes/v1/rule/js/README.md) archetype represents a constraint on the operation of the software systems of the business&mdash;its semantics are defined by a sequence of `RuleElements`.
 >
 > Arlow, J., & Neustadt, I. (2006).
 Archetype glossary.
 In [_Enterprise patterns and MDA: building better software with archetype patterns and UML_][mda-book-url] (p.
 449).
 Boston: Addison-Wesley.